Monday Evening Concerts: Justin Urcis

-Visiting ensembles during this period included: Arditti Quartet, Argento Ensemble, Asamisimasa, Calder Quartet, Formalist Quartet, JACK Quartet, Ensemble Recherche, and Red Fish Blue Fish.
+Marino Formenti, and Richard Valitutto.
+Visiting ensembles during this period included: Asamisimasa, Calder Quartet, JACK Quartet, Ensemble Recherche, and Red Fish Blue Fish.

 Jonathan Hepfer

-In 2015, Justin Urcis stepped down as artistic director of MEC, and leadership was transferred to the conductor, percussionist and curator Jonathan Hepfer.
-Under Hepfer, MEC's programming and production have evolved to a greater variety and scope, including an emphasis on unconventional curatorial combinations.
-To develop and present concerts, he has assembled a large team of collaborators in music, visual arts, literature, theory, business, management, and production.
+Conductor, percussionist and curator Jonathan Hepfer took the helm in 2015.
+Under Hepfer, MEC's programming and production expanded with an emphasis on unconventional curatorial combinations, such as Steve Reich, Léonin and Pérotin.

 In addition to MEC's traditional home of Zipper Concert Hall at the Colburn School, during this era, MEC has presented concerts at Hauser & Wirth, the Getty Museum, LAXART Gallery, BP Hall at Walt Disney Concert Hall, and the Wende Museum.

-Portrait concerts have included: Georges Aperghis, Julius Eastman, Morton Feldman, Philip Glass, Butch Morris, Éliane Radigue, and Steve Reich.